What is Communication Studies at WVU like?

-The Ph.D. program in communication studies is intended to qualify the student to teach and conduct research in instructional communication, interpersonal communication or organizational communication at the university level.
-Students who are accepted will be awarded an assistantship for the first year, which is renewable for the second and third years of the program.
+The Ph.D. program in Communication Studies is intended to qualify students to teach and conduct research in instructional communication, interpersonal communication, mediated communication, health communication, and organizational communication, among other courses, at the university level.
+Students who are accepted into the Ph.D. program in Communication Studies are awarded an assistantship for the first year that is renewable for the second and third years of the program.

 Students who are admitted into the Ph.D. degree program in Communication Studies are expected to have a laptop computer that they can use in their courses.